-5.5 We will build on the existing 'School Streets' schemes we currently have within the borough.
-The School Streets schemes have been successful in creating an environment that supports children and their parents to get to school by cycling, walking, wheeling, child's scooters, or 'park and stride' from a nearby parking location.

-- 5.6 We will deliver cycling training to young people through schools in the borough.
-The national standard Bikeability training has been extended in scope and, alongside the well-established cycling training at age 9-10, now includes e.g. training for younger children to develop their confidence in riding, using small pedal-free 'balance bikes'.
-We will explore opportunities to expand cycle training to adults and build people's confidence in cycling independently. - 5.7 As part of the Go Smarter in North Tyneside programme we will support existing developments and encourage new developments through the planning process to promote sustainable travel. - 5.8 We will work with partners to promote everyday cycling more widely in the community, e.g. through the Active North Tyneside programme which promoting healthy lifestyles." - 5.9 Through joint working, we will champion cycling.
-We will ensure that there is a corporate approach across areas of work, including Public Health, Highways, Planning and Tourism, to the promotion of everyday cycling in North Tyneside
+- 5.5 We will build on the existing 'School Streets' schemes we currently have within the borough.
+The School Streets schemes have been successful in creating an - environment that supports children and their parents to get to school by cycling, walking, wheeling, child's scooters, or 'park and stride' from a nearby parking location. - 5.6 We will deliver cycle training to young people through schools in the borough.
+The national standard Bikeability training has been extended in scope and, alongside the well-established cycle training at age 9-10, now includes e.g. training for younger children to develop their confidence in riding, using small pedal-free 'balance bikes'.
+We will explore opportunities to expand cycle training to adults and build people's confidence in cycling independently. - 5.7 As part of the Go Smarter in North Tyneside programme we will support existing developments and encourage new developments through the planning process to promote sustainable travel.

-Action 2 - Develop a network of routes suitable for everyday cycling, designed in line with good practice

-- 5.10 We will design infrastructure, including within our regeneration activity, which makes cycling journeys direct, gives priority to cycling, minimises 'stop-start' conditions, and is easily understandable to navigate.
+- 5.8 We will work with partners to promote everyday cycling more widely in the community, e.g. through the Active North Tyneside programme which promotes healthy lifestyles. - 5.9 Through joint working, we will champion cycling.
+We will ensure that there is a corporate approach across areas of work, including Public Health, Highways, Planning and Tourism, to the promotion of everyday cycling in North Tyneside - Action 2 Develop a network of routes suitable for everyday cycling, designed in line with good practice - 5.10 We will design infrastructure, including within our regeneration activity, which makes cycling journeys direct, gives priority to cycling, minimises 'stop-start' conditions, and is easily understandable to navigate.
 On routes which carry motorised through traffic we will seek to provide separate cycling infrastructure, including more recent types of infrastructure which gives priority to cycling [5].
 We will reallocate road space to provide good quality cycling infrastructure.
 On quieter residential roads we will seek to ensure that the design supports cycling and walking particularly. - 5.11 We will develop a network of routes which supports and encourages people of all ages to cycle for everyday trips including work, school, college, local shops, town and district centres and for recreation.
 This will include: - i.
-Strategic Cycle Routes, shown on the 'tube map' (see Appendix 1) corridors where high standard infrastructure gives priority to cycling and supports direct journeys with minimal stopping and starting; - ii. a grid of local routes, including traffic-calmed streets and traffic-free routes, with the aim that everyone is within 250m of a cycle route consideration will be given to opportunities for filtered permeability through the introduction of Low Traffic Neighbourhoods (further information on these can be found within the North Tyneside Cycling Design Guide); - iii. links in town centres and district centres, making them welcoming places for residents and visitors arriving by bike this will include exploring opportunities for communal cycle facilities e.g. a cycle hub with cycle storage and changing facilities; and - iv. routes such as the Waggonways, which are away from streets and roads. - 5.12 Our designs will take account of the many variations to a standard two-wheeled bike, such as: - cycles designed for carrying children; - cycles for people with disabilities, including hand-operated cycles; - cycles with trailers for the family shopping or 'cargo bikes' which carry light goods; and - folding cycles great for trips which combine cycling with other modes of transport.
+Strategic Cycle Routes, shown on the 'tube map' (see Appendix 1) - corridors where high standard infrastructure gives priority to cycling and supports direct journeys with minimal stopping and starting; - ii. a grid of local routes, including traffic-calmed streets and traffic-free routes, with the aim that everyone is within 250m of a cycle route - consideration will be given to opportunities for filtered permeability through the introduction of Low Traffic Neighbourhoods (further information on these can be found within the North Tyneside Cycling Design Guide); - iii. links in town centres and district centres, making them welcoming places for residents and visitors arriving by bike this will include exploring opportunities for communal cycle facilities e.g. a cycle hub with cycle storage and changing facilities; and - iv. routes such as the Waggonways, which are away from streets and roads.